 Attaching a current transformer (for measuring current waveforms) can add significant inductance, because of the necessary wire length that must be fed through the transformer.
-The Pearson 2878 requires approximately 1.5", and the 410 requires 3".
-Both will degrade the output current rise time.
+The Pearson 2878 requires approximately 1.5".
+This will degrade the output current rise time.